Nasdaq/NasdaqCloudDataService-SDK-Java/README.md

-"-n -- Provide number of messages to retrieve        --- REQUIRED for TOP \n"+ "-msgName -- Provide name of message based on schema --- REQUIRED for GETMSG \n"+ "-path -- Provide the path for key store             --- REQUIRED for INSTALLCERTS \n"+ "-pass -- Provide the password for key store         --- REQUIRED for INSTALLCERTS \n"
+"-n -- Provide number of messages to retrieve        --- REQUIRED for TOP \n"+ "-msgName -- Provide name of message based on schema --- REQUIRED for GETMSG \n"+ "-path -- Provide the path for key store             --- REQUIRED for INSTALLCERTS \n"+ "-pass -- Provide the password for key store         --- REQUIRED for INSTALLCERTS \n"+ "-timestamp -- Provide timestamp in milliseconds     --- OPTIONAL for TOP and CONTSTREAM \n"
 ```

   Few examples to use jar: